lhh421/lessonslearned/Sourcing-software-developers-for-hire.md

-## Ways to Source Software Developers for Hire
+## Ways to Source Software Developers and Attract Them to Your Company

+ **Tips for sourcing software developers for hire:**

 - Ask other developers you may know for advice about potential candidates
   - Pesonal referrals prove to work very well